qemqemqem/gamewiki/multiverse/world1/wiki/docs/Nomads of the Eastern Sands.md

 ## Economy and Trade

 Despite their isolation, the Nomads of the Eastern Sands engage in trade with the settled peoples of [Aesheron](Aesheron.md).
-They are skilled merchants, known for their ability to navigate the treacherous [Sea Merchant's Path](Sea Merchant's Path.md) and barter for goods that are scarce in the desert.
+They are skilled merchants, known for their ability to navigate the treacherous [Sea Merchant's Path](Sea%20Merchant's%20Path.md) and barter for goods that are scarce in the desert.
 The nomads trade spices, textiles, and precious stones, as well as the rare and valuable knowledge they possess of the lands beyond the dunes.

 Their expertise in desert survival makes them invaluable guides for those daring enough to cross the Eastern Sands.
-Many a [Wizard](Wizard.md) or scholar from the [Order of the Veiled Eye](Order of the Veiled Eye.md) has sought the nomads' guidance to uncover ancient ruins or seek out the wisdom of the [Mages of the Crystal Tower](Mages of the Crystal Tower.md).
+Many a [Wizard](Wizard.md) or scholar from the [Order of the Veiled Eye](Order%20of%20the%20Veiled%20Eye.md) has sought the nomads' guidance to uncover ancient ruins or seek out the wisdom of the [Mages of the Crystal Tower](Mages%20of%20the%20Crystal%20Tower.md).

 ## Relations with Other Cultures

 The Nomads of the Eastern Sands maintain a cautious distance from the politics of the more settled regions of [Aesheron](Aesheron.md).
-However, they have established a network of alliances and understandings with various factions, including the [Elves](Elves.md) of the [Verdant Woods](Verdant Woods.md) and the reclusive [Dwarves](Dwarves.md) of the [Dwarven Mines](Dwarven Mines.md).
+However, they have established a network of alliances and understandings with various factions, including the [Elves](Elves.md) of the [Verdant Woods](Verdant%20Woods.md) and the reclusive [Dwarves](Dwarves.md) of the [Dwarven Mines](Dwarven%20Mines.md).

-Their interactions with magical orders such as the [Order of the Veiled Eye](Order of the Veiled Eye.md) and the [Mages of the Crystal Tower](Mages of the Crystal Tower.md) are particularly noteworthy.
-These groups value the nomads' oral histories and often seek them out for their unique perspectives on the [Ancients](Ancients.md) and the arcane secrets of the past.
+Their interactions with magical orders such as the [Order of the Veiled Eye](Order%20of%20the%20Veiled%20Eye.md) and the [Mages of the Crystal Tower](Mages%20of%20the%20Crystal%20Tower.md) are particularly noteworthy.
+These groups value the nomads' oral histories and often seek them out for their unique perspectives on the%20[Ancients](Ancients.md) and the arcane secrets of the past.

 ## Challenges and Threats